 3. The Super Guarantee system and enterprise agreements

 Unless a specific enterprise agreement or award states otherwise, employers are required to pay a set rate of superannuation into each eligible employee’s super fund.

-The rate is 9.5% of the employee’s income, and is set to increase gradually over the next few years.
+The rate is 9.5% of the employee’s income and is set to increase gradually over the next few years.

-Most businesses make the super contributions to coincide with each payday.
+Most businesses make their super contributions to coincide with each payday.
 This is not compulsory, but contribution entitlements are calculated monthly and contributions must be made at least quarterly and reported regularly to the ATO.

 Use this calculator to work out how much super you need to contribute to an employee’s super fund.